Observation of correlated plasmons in low-valence nickelates: Observation of dispersing plasmons in nickelates

 \section{Observation of dispersing plasmons in nickelates}

 We choose \Pr438{} as our reference low-valence nickelate [Fig.~\ref{fig:Hdisp}(a)] for this study and prepared samples via floating-zone growth, followed by topotactic reduction (see Sec.~\ref{sec:synthesis}).
-This material possesses a Ni $3d^{9-1/3}$ valence state, corresponding to $\delta=1/3$ hole doping with respect to the $3d^9$ parent state, placing it within the overdoped regime~\cite{Zhang2017large}.
+This material possesses a Ni $3d^{9-1/3}$ valence state, corresponding to $\delta=1/3$ hole doping with respect to the $3d^9$ parent state, placing it within the overdoped non-superconducting regime~\cite{Zhang2017large}.
 Distinct from its counterpart \La438{}, which undergoes a semiconductor-insulator transition accompanied by intertwined charge and spin order~\cite{Zhang2016stacked,Zhang2019stripe}, \Pr438{} remains metallic down to 2~K with no identifiable phase transitions~\cite{Zhang2017large}.
+The family of low-valence multi-layer nickelates has been shown to superconduct with a maximum $T_c$ of 12.9~K \cite{Pan2021super,Pan2026Superconducting}.
+We compare \Pr438{} with the overdoped single-layer cuprate \LSCO{} since high-quality overdoped trilayer cuprate single crystals are currently unavailable.
+While doping-induced plasmon renormalization in these strongly correlated materials is not yet fully understood, layer-structure effects can be directly probed via out-of-plane plasmon dispersion measurements and incorporated into the modeling, enabling insightful comparisons.
+Both materials reside in the overdoped, non-superconducting regime.
+Studying these materials provides insight into the normal state from which superconductivity emerges and thus can provide crucial information about the mechanisms underlying superconductivity.